 - See the majestic Bell Tower and Drum Tower

 - Marvel at the ancient Terracotta Army of Emperor Qin

 - Discover the treasures of the Shaanxi History Museum

 - Visit the serenely beautiful Big Wild Goose Pagoda Park and learn about the 1,300-year history of Buddhism in Xi’an

-Xi’an is a city that is blessed with more than its fair share of fabulous historical sites and it would be easy not to report on the Old City Wall.
+Xi’an is a city that is blessed with more than its fair share of fabulous historical sites and it would be easy to focus solely on them – neglecting to report on the Old City Wall.
 It would be a mistake not to spend time here if you can – the wall is quite magnificent.

-Have you tried cycling the Xian city wall?
+Have you been to Xi’an?
+Did you cycle around the city wall?
 What would your own Xi’an report look like?
-Do share with photos, in the comments below.
+Most important – did I miss anything out here?
+I’d love to hear about your experiences, in the comments below.